mysweet/cockroachdb_docs_cn/design_cn.md

 - **Gossip Selection**: what to communicate.
 Gossip is divided into topics.
-Load characteristics (capacity per disk, cpu load, and state [e.g. draining, ok, failure]) are used to drive node allocation.
-Range statistics (range read/write load, missing replicas, unavailable ranges) and network topology (inter-rack bandwidth/latency, inter-datacenter bandwidth/latency, subnet outages) are used for determining when to split ranges, when to recover replicas vs. wait for network connectivity, and for debugging / sysops.
+Load characteristics (capacity per disk, cpu load, and state [e.g. draining, ok, failure]) are used to drive node allocation. 域 statistics (域 read/write load, missing replicas, unavailable 域s) and network topology (inter-rack bandwidth/latency, inter-datacenter bandwidth/latency, subnet outages) are used for determining when to split 域s, when to recover replicas vs. wait for network connectivity, and for debugging / sysops.
 In all cases, a set of minimums and a set of maximums is propagated; each node applies its own view of the